Here are some updates on the Mexico residency visa income requirements for 2023.

 Another nuance is consulates that require a letter from your employer stating you will continue working in Mexico while you live in Mexico.

-Other Considerations
+Other Considerations For Residency in Mexico

-Another thing you should keep in mind is that my table doesn’t include qualifying for residency through Mexican homeownership.
-It’s another way to obtain a Temporary Residency if you can prove to a Mexican Consulate that your property in Mexico is worth at least ~$415,000 USD or 40,000 days times the minimum wage in Mexico (currently $207 Pesos).
+It’s another way to obtain a Temporary Residency if you can prove to a Mexican Consulate that your property in Mexico is worth at least ~$587,000 USD or 40,000 days times the minimum wage in Mexico (currently $278.80 MXN daily).

-This entire process is explained in our Mexico Relocation Guide.
+This entire process is explained in our COMPLETE Mexico Relocation Guide.
 I highly recommend it to save you hundreds of hours of research to figure out the most important pieces of your move to Mexico.

 How I Gathered This Info

 I’ve contacted a variety of Mexican Consulates and have also combed a lot of Mexican Consulate websites.
+I either emailed them or called them.

 To help you determine if you are eligible for residency, these are some of the top consulates for which I have gotten income information.

 Also, keep in mind that these income requirements change every year.
-These are the income requirements for 2023.
+These are the income requirements for 2024.
 If you qualify for residency today but might not qualify next year, I encourage you to start your residency process sooner rather than later.

 If You Need An Immigration Facilitator

 If you need an immigration facilitator recommendation, please check out our COMPLETE Mexico Relocation Guide.
-In the online guide, you get a step-by-step plan to help you process your residency independently, among other things included.

 However, we know Mexican bureaucracy is hard to navigate on your own.
 And you may need additional help.
-So to help you even further, you also get our directory of recommended immigration contacts throughout Mexico.

 We Need YOUR Help